Skip to main content

 Led by members of Sheffield Community Land Trust.
 Meeting at 18-20 Union St, Sheffield City Centre

-Accessibility: The walk will be around 3-4 miles.
-As it will be in the city centre, we can't guarantee wheelchair accessibility or suitability for those with limited mobility, but there will be a number of stops and a fairly gentle pace.
-If you have any questions regarding accessibility for this event, please feel free to contact us at [email protected].
+This walk will be around 3-4 miles, beginning at 18-20 Union St, S1 2JP.
+You can view the route map for the walk here.
+There will be several stops during the walk and a fairly gentle pace.
+If you have any questions regarding the accessibility of this event, please feel free to contact us at [email protected].

 Part of our 2025-festival festival strand